heinzhang/terraformAssignment/README.md

 ## Description

 This is a terraform assignment.
+The code will provision an EC2 with docker container running in it.
+Also it will deploy a rest api service to the container.
+The detailed instruction is below and also in the main.tf step by step.

 ## Getting Started
 ### Dependencies

 * Terraform is installed
 * AWS account with access_key and secrect_key
-* Key pair downloaded with the key name 'assignment_key.pem' and put under the root folder
+* Key pair - download the key pair in 'pem' format from your aws EC2.
+The key name 'assignment_key.pem' and put under the root folder

 ### Installing & Executing program